kanishkagarwal6101/task-tracker-cli/README.md

 # 📝 Task Tracker CLI

 A simple Command Line Interface (CLI) application to manage your daily tasks — built with **Node.js** using only native modules.
 Add, update, delete, and track your tasks right from the terminal.
+I coded this to practice and revise js and backend using roadmap.sh and their projects: https://roadmap.sh/projects/task-tracker.
+A great resource

 ---